Bitlancer/strings-documentation/README.md

 Strings lets you keep things “in-house” while providing the automation you need and the support of whatever technical stack you’ve chosen to use.

-## Screenshots
+## Screenshots & Data Sheet

 Want to see Strings in action?
 We've included some [great screenshots](/screenshots) as part of this repository.
+This [data sheet](datasheet.pdf) might also be quite useful.

 ## Disclaimer